Driver dies after car becomes partially wedged under tractor-trailer on Mass. Pike

 The tractor-trailer stopped in the left lane and the Toyota came to a rest in the right lane just beyond it.

-Weston firefighters removed the male occupant from the Toyota before he was transported to Newton-Wellesley Hospital, where he was pronounced dead, state police said.
+Weston firefighters removed the lone occupant from the Toyota, a 30-year-old Ashland man, before he was transported to Newton-Wellesley Hospital, where he was pronounced dead, state police said.

 His name has not been released.